SchusterLab/qram_tprocv1_expts/README.md

-# slab_rfsoc_expts
+# qram_tprocv1_expts

-Version control for Schuster Lab QRAM experiments to be running on rfsoc.
+Version control for Schuster Lab QRAM experiments to be running on rfsoc tproc V1

 This is internal code under active development, peruse and use at your own risk!